BernieO/calcardbackup/README.md

 ## Requirements

-- local installation of ownCloud/Nextcloud >= 5.0 with MySQL/MariaDB, PostgreSQL or SQLite3
+- working local installation of ownCloud/Nextcloud >= 5.0 with MySQL/MariaDB, PostgreSQL or SQLite3
-- package `curl` and according database package (`mysql-server`/`mariadb-server`, `postgresql` or `sqlite3`)
+- the user running the script needs to be able to read the full path to ownClouds/Nextclouds `config.php`, all used configuration files and to the script itself
-- optional: package `zip` to compress backup as zip-file  (instead of tar.gz)
+- package `curl`
-- the user running the script needs to be able to read the full path to all used configuration files and to the script itself
+- *optional*: package `zip` to compress backup as zip-file  (instead of tar.gz)

 ## Quick Installation Guide